JOIN OUR GLOBAL RECYCLING EFFORTS

 Make sure your old devices stay out of the trash.
 Separate batteries and packaging from the device itself.
 Put all recyclables aside for drop off or collection.

-Check out the links below to find your nearest recycling center or drop off point.
-Your devices will be transported to local expert recyclers for responsible processing.
+Check out the links below to find your nearest recycling solution and enable responsible management of e-waste.

 Use these links to find your closest drop off point or recycling center.
 For further information on recycling, please contact your local recycling authority.